Elliott Forbes-Robinson

-Elliott Forbes-Robinson (born October 31, 1943 in La Crescenta, California) is a road racing race car driver.
+Elliott Forbes-Robinson (born October 31, 1943, in La Crescenta, California) is an American road racing race car driver.
 He is known for his race wins and championships in many different series, including the American Le Mans Series (ALMS), Super Vee, Trans-Am Series, CanAm, IMSA GTU, and the World Challenge.
 He is known in NASCAR circles as a road course ringer.
 He is also a founder of the Legends Cars of 600 Racing and he designed their original car.